Lincoln Christ's Hospital School

 Before considering any other applicants, the Governors will allocate places to students with statements or EHC (Education Healthcare) plans where the school is named.

-If there are more applications than available places, the school will apply the following criteria, in the order listed, to rank the applicants and identify those to be offered places.
+If there are more applications than available places, we will apply the following criteria, in the order listed, to rank the applicants and identify those to be offered places.
 We use the same criteria to operate the reserve list, which will operate until the end of term in December.

 3. Increasing order of distance, measured in a straight line from the school.